 Our philosophy is based on what we like to call nutritional intelligence, the integration of practical food and nutrition knowledge with an understanding of yourself.
 Developing your nutritional intelligence can lead to sustainable and effective eating strategies that meet your unique needs.
-Not only will you learn to eat to improve your brain health, you’ll also learn how to identify when certain foods affect you mentally and physically, both positively and negatively.
-The guiding principles of nutritional intelligence include:.
-Here’s an excerpt that will get you started on your journey toward a healthier brain.
+Not only will you learn to eat to improve your brain health, you’ll also discover how to identify when certain foods affect you mentally and physically, both positively and negatively.

-Honor Your Individuality.
-Many factors influence your nutrient requirements—genetics, medical history, health status, eating preferences, lifestyle and more.
-Acknowledge the various roles food and eating play in your life, and determine if your existing relationship with food is healthy.
+Many factors influence your nutrient requirements — genetics, medical history, health status, eating preferences, lifestyle, and more.
+When you acknowledge the various roles food and eating play in your life, you can determine if your existing relationship with food is a healthy one.

-Practice Engaged Eating.
 Eating should be a joyful experience that engages your physical and emotional senses.
 Maximize your enjoyment of food by indulging your preferences for flavor and texture and by creating meaningful mealtime rituals.
-Eat slowly, chew thoroughly and savor the sensual experience that eating should be.
+Eat slowly, chew thoroughly, and savor the sensual experience that eating should be.

-Gently Satisfy Your Appetite.
 Eat with awareness and attention to your physical appetite, so that you eat when you are hungry and stop when you are comfortably satisfied but not overfull.
 We believe that the enjoyment of a meal is not necessarily dependent on quantity.
 Start by serving yourself smaller portions than you are used to, and decide if you are still hungry before you eat more.
-Work on distinguishing between physical hunger and other reasons for eating, such as dealing with stress, anxiety or boredom, or fulfilling other emotional needs.
+Work on distinguishing between physical hunger and other reasons for eating, such as dealing with stress, anxiety, or boredom, or fulfilling other emotional needs.

 Another benefit of switching to this type of eating pattern is that many people see an improvement in their mood because their brain is receiving a steady supply of fuel.
-The brain doesn’t like the ups and downs and highs and lows of erratic eating or starvation, causing some to feel emotional or irritable when they are dieting and not taking in enough calories or are spreading meals too far apart during the day.
+The brain doesn’t like the ups and downs of erratic eating or starvation, causing some to feel emotional or irritable when they are dieting and not taking in enough calories, or spreading meals too far apart during the day.

 The Importance of Creating a Memorable Meal

 It’s not just what you eat; it’s also how you eat that can help improve your mind and mood.
 The memory of a meal is just as important as its nutritional value in terms of brain health.
-Your memories are what prompt you to search out more similar experiences in order to create more positive memories.
-So the momentary pleasure and nutrition that you get from food are just as important as the pleasurable experience that stays with you.
+Your memories are what prompt you to seek out similar routines and scenarios in order to create more positive meal experiences.

-For example, if I told you I was giving you a glass of fabulously expensive wine, even though it might really be the $9.99 store special, I can guarantee you would remember the whole meal as being exceptional.
-In this case, it’s the expectation set up by previous memories of drinking good wine that forces your brain to create an extraordinary experience in real time, even though you are drinking ordinary wine.
+For example, if you were told you had been given a glass of fabulously expensive wine, even though it was the $9.99 store special, it would set your whole meal up to be exceptional.
+In this case, the expectation established by previous memories of drinking good wine would encourage your brain to create an extraordinary experience in real time, even though you were drinking ordinary wine.

 What’s more, the way you eat and the order in which you eat makes a big difference in how you remember a meal.
 Research has shown us that the end of a meal is particularly important for creating positive memories.
-That’s why we traditionally end important meals, like dinner, with a dessert that is sweet and rich—both sweetness and richness are satisfying to the brain.
+That’s why we traditionally conclude important meals, like dinner, with a dessert that is sweet and rich — both sweetness and richness are satisfying to the brain.

-At Canyon Ranch, we strive to craft perfect meals that are meant to enhance your ability to enjoy and remember a great meal.
-We pace out meals slowly, starting with an appetizer—usually a soup or salad —followed by a main course and finally a small serving of dessert.
-This is designed to enhance the memory of the meal so that when you get home you can re-create this ritual of eating and produce more of your own positive memories associated with food.
+At Canyon Ranch, we strive to craft a dining experience that will enhance your enjoyment and memory of each meal.
+We pace meals slowly, starting with an appetizer — usually a soup or salad — followed by a main course, and finally a small serving of dessert.
+When your meals with us are memorable, you’ll be better prepared to recreate eating rituals at home, where you can make more positive memories associated with food.